Harshhinii/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+# Name: Harshini R
+# REG.no: 212223220033

-# Uploading temperature sensor data in Thing Speak cloud
+# Exp.No: Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.